Judy W. Reed

 Judy Woodford Reed (c.
-1826) was an African-American woman alive during the 1880s, whose only record is known from a US patent.
-Reed, from Washington, D.C., is considered the first African American woman to receive a US patent.
+1826) was an African-American woman alive during the 1880s, whose only records are a US patent and censuses.
+Reed, from Virginia, is considered the first African American woman to receive a US patent.
 Patent No. 305,474 for a "Dough Kneader and Roller" was granted September 23, 1884.
 The patent was for an improved design of existing rollers with dough mixing more evenly while being kept covered and protected.